 - Make sure each of your pages has a call-to-action

 Every blog post and page on your website should have a relevant call-to-action.
 This could be anything.
 Signing up for your newsletter, scheduling a free consultation, downloading an ebook, etc.) Beacon makes it easy to create lead magnets and opt-in forms that you can include in your blog posts.
+Then make sure you’re steadily producing content based on good blog post ideas.

 - Run a Facebook Lead Ad